The one sentence summary

 - Expectancy Theory.
 Expectations of a product shape its performance.
 Good copywriting is therefore like a china plate.
 It makes products taste better.

-- Conformation Bias.
+- Confirmation Bias.
 Don’t target those likely or unlikely to buy regardless of communications.
 Go for those for whom it might make a difference.

 - Overconfidence.
 This affects marketers and customers alike.
 If you have an above average campaign, leave it alone.